aizhigito/lexical-email-editor/README.md

   )
 }
 ```
-To update the content of the editor, update with the
+To update the content of the editor, update with the `updateEditorState` method.
 ```typescript jsx
 const editorRef = useRef<EmailEditorRef>(null)